ruuda/musium/docs/tagging.md

 Tags contain redundant information, which must be consistent.
 For example, all tracks on the same album should have the same album artist and album title.

-Mindec uses the MusicBrainz album id, to determine what album a track belongs to, and the MusicBrainz album artist id to determine which artist an album belongs to.
-If there is an inconsistency, Mindec reports it, and it will then make an arbitrary choice about what version to keep.
+Musium uses the MusicBrainz album id, to determine what album a track belongs to, and the MusicBrainz album artist id to determine which artist an album belongs to.
+If there is an inconsistency, Musium reports it, and it will then make an arbitrary choice about what version to keep.